The Center for Cosmetic Surgery

 POST-OPERATIVE CONSIDERATIONS

-Thereare a few issues to plan for after augmentation surgery.
+There are a few issues to plan for after surgery.
 Attention to these considerations can enhance recovery and avoid postoperative setbacks.

 The Best Sleeping Positions

 It is important to get lots of sleep after any surgical procedure.
-Your body will be stressed from surgery and needs extra rest for healing.
 For most patients, sleeping on the back with the torso in a mildly elevated position works best.
 This can be in an adjustable bed, in a recliner, or simply propped up on a few pillows.
 As the breasts heal, patients can transition to side sleeping if preferred, so long as undue pressure is not applied to the breasts.
-A good bra should be worn for the first 4 to 6 weeks to support the breasts.
-Stomach sleeping is possible for many women once the breasts are fully healed in a few months.

 Bathing and Swimming

-Depending on the type of dressings applied after surgery, showering may be fine immediately or may be avoided for 24 to 48 hours.
+Depending on the type of dressings applied after surgery, you can either shower immediately or avoid it for 24 to 48 hours.
 These instructions will be provided at the preoperative history and physical, but patients can always contact the office for questions.
 Swimming is typically fine once incisions are well healed, with no open areas of delayed healing.
 This can take a few weeks.

 The Right Bra